-T2Biothreat
+T2Biothreat Panel

 Our T2Biothreat Panel is a direct-from-blood test panel that is designed to run on the T2Dx Instrument and to simultaneously detect six biothreat pathogens identified as threats by the U.S. Government, including Bacillus anthracis, Burkholderia mallei, Burkholderia pseudomallei, Francisella tularensis, Richettsia prowazekii and Yersinia pestis.
-In December 2021, the Company initiated a U.S. clinical trial for the T2Biothreat Panel that includes positive samples being prepared and analyzed at a high-containment Biosafety Level 3 laboratory and negative samples being analyzed at a clinical site.
-The clinical trial is expected to be completed in 2022, and we believe the data from this trial may enable filing a submission to the FDA during 2022.
+The T2Biotreat Panel is indicated as an aid in the diagnosis of anthrax, tularemia, melioidosis, glanders, typhus fever and plague.
+In December 2021, the Company initiated a U.S. clinical evaluation for the T2Biothreat Panel that includes positive samples being prepared and analyzed at a high-containment Biosafety Level 3 laboratory and negative samples being analyzed at a clinical site.
+The clinical evaluation was completed in 2022, and we believe the data from this evaluation will enable submission of a marketing application to the FDA in the first half of 2023.